Elo20012/vfxfinder/README.md

 # VFXFinder

 Welcome to the VFXFinder repository!
-VFXFinder is a platform designed to help you discover and explore live action visual effects references and their breakdowns, making it easier to find inspiration for your own projects.
+VFXFinder is a platform designed to help you discover and explore live-action visual effects references and their breakdowns, making it easier to find inspiration for your own projects.

 ## Features